P O Box 901

 There, he worked for several different contracting companies.
 At one, he was employed as a drainage engineer at a couple of Olympic Games sites – a large park-like recreation area and the Aquatics Centre.
 At another, Mark helped build railways infrastructure projects such as new stations and viaducts.
 He was also employed on a short contract at Heathrow Airport.

-His role with TLS involves land development engineering and surveying, principally on roads and drainage for new subdivisions.
+His role with TL Survey involves land development engineering and surveying, principally on roads and drainage for new subdivisions.
 He also carries out resource consent work both locally and further afield in Queenstown and Ashburton.

 Mark has a BA in Geography and a BSurv from the University of Otago.
 He is a member of both the New Zealand Institute of Surveying and the Institute of Cadastral Surveying.
 Mark is also the immediate past chairman of the New Zealand Institute of Surveyors (Coastal Otago Branch) where he served as secretary before leaving for the UK.
 He is also on the national committee for the Institute of Cadastral Surveying.